XTransfer vs Wise Business (2026): Which Is Better for China?

 FAQ

 Is XTransfer safe?
-It holds e-money licenses in the UK and the Netherlands (Dutch Central Bank) among others, and client funds are safeguarded.
+It holds an EMI licence from the Dutch central bank and is an Authorised Payment Institution with the UK’s FCA; under the Dutch EMI licence client funds must be safeguarded.
 See our full Is XTransfer legit? breakdown.

 Which is cheaper?
 On paper the rates are close.
 The real difference is on the receiving side: SWIFT deductions and unfavourable conversion at the supplier’s bank can cost more than the sending fee.
 Ask your supplier what they actually receive.